honeylouluzon/Prompt-Tutor/README.md

   - Option to clear keys at any time for enhanced privacy.
 - **Simulation Mode:**
   - Enables prompt testing without exposing sensitive API keys.

 ---

-## Expanded AI Model Options
-Prompt Tutor is designed to adapt to the evolving AI landscape, supporting both existing and emerging models.
-Here's a non-exhaustive list of supported and expandable models:
-- **OpenAI (GPT Series)**: For general-purpose AI tasks.
-- **Claude (Anthropic)**: Focused on ethical and explainable AI.
-- **Llama (Meta AI)**: Ideal for lightweight and hosted solutions.
-- **DeepSeek**: Research-focused AI.
-- **Mistral**: For optimized performance in smaller models.
-- **Gemini (Google)**: Advanced conversational AI.
-- **Perplexity AI**: For precise Q&A and summarization tasks.
-- **Other/Custom Models**: Expandable via API configuration for models like Cohere, Falcon, Aleph Alpha, etc.

----